eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

 layout: post
 title: Creating Swift frameworks for iOS, OS X and tvOS with Unit Tests and Distributing via CocoaPods and Swift Package Manager
 date: 2016-02-04
-desc: In this article I cover how to create Swift Frameworks for iOS, OS X and tvOS in Xcode 7.
+desc: In this article we cover how to create Swift Frameworks for iOS, OS X and tvOS in Xcode 7.
 keywords: swift, tvos, ios, osx, appletv, framework
 image: /media/swift-frameworks/1-create-framework-project.png
 ---